 Fatty, alkaline, water-like: What else can we taste?

-Researchers are looking for other specialized for sensations besides the five established basic tastes.
+Researchers are looking for other sensory cells specialized for sensations besides the five established basic tastes.
 There are thought to be more:

 Fatty: People used to think that preference for fatty foods was based solely on their smell and texture.
 Newer research suggests that there are probably receptors specifically for fat.
 This would make fatty the sixth basic taste.
 It is caused by certain fatty acids that enzymes in the saliva split from fatty foods.
 A specific receptor has been discovered that responds to linoleic acid, which is part of many triglycerides found in natural fats and oils such as sunflower oil, soya bean oil or corn oil, for example.